NSW CTP settlement process guide: final payouts and PIC approval

 These issues often overlap with weekly payments disputes, treatment disputes, WPI threshold issues, and non-economic loss / damages questions.

 Approval is not just a paperwork step.
-The Commission may look closely at whether the claimant understands unresolved treatment, work-capacity, future-loss, or damages issues and whether the settlement is being reached before the evidence is mature enough for a reliable assessment.
+The Commission may look closely at whether the claimant understands unresolved treatment, work-capacity, future-loss, or damages issues and whether the supporting documents are mature enough for a reliable assessment.
+The page should be read with the official SIRA Motor Accident Guidelines claims provisions and any current PIC directions.

 Common mistakes in the settlement stage